SEAT Tarraco review - MPG, CO2 and running costs

 The Tarraco is rather expensive to buy and the fuel economy figures are far from class-leading

-Predictably, the 2.0 TDI diesel is the most fuel efficient engine, offering between 45.6mpg and 48.7mpg on a combined cycle in manual, front-wheel drive guise.
+Predictably, the 2.0 TDI diesel is the most fuel efficient engine, with the 148bhp version offering between 45.6mpg and 48.7mpg on a combined cycle in manual, front-wheel drive guise.
 In common with all the engines, avoid the larger alloy wheels if you’re hoping to maximise the economy.
+Adding a DSG gearbox brings economy down slightly to 43.5mpg.

-In all other cases, economy takes an expected drop, with the 2.0-litre diesel in DSG and 4Drive guise offering between 39.8mpg and 42.8mpg.
+The 2.0-litre diesel in DSG and 4Drive guise offers between 39.8mpg and 42.2mpg.
 There’s only a marginal decrease in economy for the 1.5-litre petrol, so this is the best option if you intend to do a lot of city driving and don’t cover more than 12,000 miles in a year.

 The 2.0-litre petrol is far from economical, delivering between 29.7mpg and 31.7mpg on a combined cycle.
 Not only is the bigger petrol engine hamstrung by its four-wheel drive system, but it’s also only available in the more lavish trim levels, which ride on larger alloy wheels.